elHornair/seb-release/README.md

 ## Credits

-For the implementation of the responsive grid, Adrian Roselli's [article](https://adrianroselli.com/2017/11/a-responsive-accessible-table.html) was an extremely valuable and inspiring source.
+* For the implementation of the responsive grid, Adrian Roselli's [article](https://adrianroselli.com/2017/11/a-responsive-accessible-table.html) was an extremely valuable and inspiring source.
+* The Gmail web client was very helpful as an inspiration for dealing with multiselect functionality.

 ## Contact